hemmerling/java-browser_vs_appletviewer/README.md

 So the appletviewer doesn´t like a relative path with the "archive" parameter, e.g. 'archive="../applet_awt.jar"'

-## Browsers don't like a relative path with the "codebase" parameter ##
+## The Java plugin for browsers don't like a relative path with the "codebase" parameter ##

 "3_works_with_browser_and_appletviewer.html",
 "4_fails_with_appletviewer.html"